laravel/vapor-docs/1.0/projects/the-basics.md

 ## Deleting Projects

 You may delete a project using the Vapor UI or the `project:delete` CLI command.
 The `project:delete` command should be run from the root directory of your project.
+Please note, this only deletes the project in Vapor and containers in AWS, any further resources like your AWS S3 Buckets have to be deleted at AWS manually.